deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 #### Apping

-This part required some serious readjustment of my understanding of the internet, and it was a really enjoyable and enlightening task.
+This part required some serious readjustment of my understanding of the internet It was a really enjoyable and fascinating task.
 I'll do a post on understanding app buidling in the next couple of weeks with a link to the live web app.
 In the meantime you can have a gander at the app format on my [github page](https://github.com/deenhe91/fish_app).

-I built a fish-specific search tool that would allow people to find out how overfished a fish population is.
+I built a fish-specific search tool with a little help from [Joe Oliver]() that would allow people to find out how overfished a fish population is.
 The idea is also to provide alternatives and more of a dashboard breakdown which I am working on right now.

 I clustered the fish into different categories of 'threat level' or overfishedness using KMeans Clustering in `SciKitLearn`.
 I used fishing rate, population size and an indicator of the health of the population (the rate of growth in the last 5 years) as variables.

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/cluster.png?raw=true)

-I wanted to use 'length at age' as a variable because that appears to be a good measure of a healthy fish population, but it looks like getting that information for all the fish species I was working with would be a much longer process than I had the time for in this project.
+I wanted to use 'length at age' as a variable because that is a good measure of a healthy fish population, but it looks like getting that information for all the fish species I was working with would be a much longer process than I had the time for in this project.

 The  clusters: